weimingtom/gw2a_playground/README.md

 # gw2a_playground
 [WIP] My GW2A CPLD/FPGA/verilog playground

+## (TODO) How to use Gowin Programmer combine files
+(TODO) how to use Gowin Programmer to combine fs files and bin files

 ## (TODO) Basys3 snake and other games (search csdn download)

 ## Gowin IDE and Programmer